lornajane/openapi-overlays-js/README.md

 # Overlays for OpenAPI

 This NodeJS library is an implementation of the in-progress [OpenAPI Overlays Specification](https://github.com/OAI/Overlay-Specification/blob/main/versions/1.0.0.md).
-It assumes a switch from JMESPath to JSONPath, which can be found [in this pull request](https://github.com/OAI/Overlay-Specification/pull/18).

 ## About Overlays